-4. Click the Add comment link to add a new comment.
-5. Once you are done adding and editing comments, click Post to post the comment and close the Comments window.
-6. You can optionally interact with the comments by using the following commands:
+- 6. Click the Add comment link to add a new comment. - 7.
+Once you are done adding and editing comments, click Post, and close the Comments window. - 8.
+You can optionally interact with comments using the following commands: - □ Click the Refresh icon to refresh comments. - □ Click the Search button ♀, and type a key word or words in the search field, to search through comments.
+You can specify the search criteria by clicking the drop-down arrow and selecting search criteria, such as user name, content, or meta tags.
+Click the Search button again to close the search field. - □ Click the Remove All button to remove all comments from all users.
+Remove All is only available to users with the Manage Comments privilege.

-Click the Refresh icon in the comments menu, to refresh comments.
-Click the Search button in the comments menu, and type a key word or words in the search field, to search through comments.
-You can specify the search criteria by clicking the arrow next to the Search button and selecting search criteria, such as user name, content, or meta tags.
-Click the Remove All button to remove all comments from all users.
-The Remove All option is only available to managers, developers, and group administrators.
-You can now publish, share, and add your blog to a page. th Pages Pages are a vital part of the BUE portal architecture.
-Depending on the type of a page, the BUE
+You can now publish, share, and add your blog to a portal page or portal.

-Working With Pages
+Working With Portal Pages

-Pages are a vital part of the BUE portal architecture.
-Depending on the type of a page, the BUE portal allows different levels of versatility in the way you organize, share, and interact with this page.
+Portal pages are a vital part of the Business User Edition portal architecture.
+Depending on the type of a page, the Business User Edition portal allows different levels of versatility in the way you organize, share, and interact with it.